Syed Hashim Raza Jilani

-Syed Hashim Raza Jillani is a Pakistani politician who is member of the Provincial Assembly of Sindh.
+Syed Hashim Raza Jillani is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from February 2019 to August 2023.

 Political career

-Syed Hashim Raza Jillani contested by-election on 27 January 2019 from constituency PS-94 (Korangi Karachi-III) of Provincial Assembly of Sindh on the ticket of Muttahida Qaumi Movement-Pakistan.
+Syed Hashim Raza Jillani contested by-election on 27 January 2019 from PS-94 Korangi Karachi-III of Provincial Assembly of Sindh on the ticket of Muttahida Qaumi Movement – Pakistan.
 He won the election by the majority of 12,559 votes over the runner up Muhammad Ashraf Jabbar Qureshi of Pakistan Tehreek-e-Insaf.
 He garnered 21,537 votes while Qureshi received 8,978 votes.